waxmittmann/scrape-bbc/Readme.txt

 one link) but the result turned out to be too large to include in the repo.
 A remaining todo is to see whether clearing out irrelevant content such as images will make the size more manageable for the repo.

 My python skills are fairly rudimentary, so pardon any non-idiomatic use.
-Tests are still on the TODO list.
+Due to time limitations the test suite is far smaller than I would like, for production code I would usually unit test each class and then do at least one end-to-end test, and usually also some smaller integration tests between the more important components.
+If I get the time I'll add some more tests over the coming days; my unfamiliarity with Python and the test framework have made the work a bit tougher (still haven't figured out how to mock a 'self' reference, even with unittest's @patch.

 Usage